Watch Menu and Navigation

 1. Lights Off Live Update

 If using the Lights Off feature then there is a live progress view that has been optimised for night time use.
 This displays how long you have been in bed, and how much of that time you have been asleep.
 This is presented as overlapping rings as a percentage of your required hours sleep setting (from the Wizard tab).
 This view will update whenever you look at the Watch screen.
 If so inclined, you can also scroll to see the quality sleep, average heart rate and deep sleep progress.
+Note that if you have HomeKit enabled, you will see extra buttons appear so that you can control HomeKit scenes while in the live screen.

 2. Complication Live Update